stratosphereips/MET/README.md

 ## Prerequisites

-The code requires Python 3.8 and depends on Pytorch 1.5.1, Torchvision 0.6.1, Numpy 1.18.5, PyYaml 5.3.1, scikit_learn 0.23.2 and dacite 1.5.1.
-To get all
-neccesary packages run `pip install -r requirements.txt`.
+The code requires Python 3.8 and depends on Pytorch 1.5.1, Torchvision 0.6.1, Numpy 1.18.5, PyYaml 5.3.1 and dacite 1.5.1.
+To get all neccesary packages run `pip install -r requirements.txt`.

 [1]: http://image-net.org/challenges/LSVRC/2012/downloads.php#images

 ## Running

-To run the framework simply run `python main.py`.
+To test the framework simply run of the test files in the tests folder.

 ### Configuration